-The newsletter task scheduler is responsible for making sure that all the batches of emails in the queue get sent one after the other.
+MailPoet sends emails in batches and not all of them immediately.
+They are added to a sending queue and the newsletter task scheduler is responsible for making sure that all the batches of emails in the queue get sent one after the other.

 Configuring the newsletter task scheduler

-- Visitors to your website (default): every visit (page load) to your website starts the task scheduler that temporarily runs in the background until all emails are processed.
+Every visit (page load) to your website starts the task scheduler that temporarily runs in the background until all emails are processed.

-- If your hosting provider restricts daily/weekly CPU usage, we suggest that you select "Visitors to your website"
+- your hosting provider restricts daily/weekly CPU usage;

-- If you don't schedule your emails and send them upon creation, we recommend option "Visitors to your website"
+- you don't schedule your emails and send them upon creation.